 Routines and systems help reduce stress and simplify your life.
 Predictable, repetitive routines are calming, help reduce anxiety and give you a sense of control over your life.
 Reducing the number of decisions you have to make each day will help you reduce stress and anxiety.
 And finally, having a routine helps to ensure you do the important things well.

 I LOVE the early morning.
 My favorite time of the day is when it is just my 4-legged loves and me, up and puttering around a dark and quiet house.
 I take my medications/supplements, empty the dishwasher, fold and put away laundry, make coffee and tea, drink a cup of lemon-ginger tea, take a brisk walk by myself, and then another walk with my mom and our dogs.
 I am typically home from the second walk between 7:30-8:00, ready to tackle the day.

 My morning routine is primarily about taking care of myself, and it is how I start my day.
 I recently hurt my knee, which meant that other than taking my meds and making myself some coffee or tea, I didn’t do any else for about 2 weeks.
 During those 2 weeks, I just felt ‘off’ due to not being able to ‘do my morning routine.’

 One of the habits I am trying to develop is staying off my phone until I return from my second walk.
 I found that I was waking up and checking email and social media before getting out of bed.
 In essence, I was letting everyone else, good and bad, in my head first thing in the morning!
-Just that mental image has been enough to motivate me to use my phone only to check the weather or call my mom, if necessary until I am ready for the day.
-This article really enlightened and motivated me to make that change.
+Just that mental image has motivated me to use my phone only to check the weather or call my mom, if necessary, until I am ready for the day.
+This article really enlightened me and motivated me to make that change.

 Multiple small accomplishments add up to larger accomplishments.
 And, if the day gets away from you and you don’t get everything done you had hoped, at least you can pat yourself on the back for making your bed!